 Every household has them.
 Finding creative ways to use those empty toilet paper rolls takes some imagination.

-• To hold a fire starter for a camp fire.
+10. To hold fire starters for a campfire.

 Plastic Lotion Bottles

-Keep those empty plastic lotion bottles out of your recycle bin, and instead resuse them for one of these great ways to re-purpose them:
+Keep those empty plastic lotion bottles out of your recycle bin, and instead reuse them for one of these great ways to re-purpose them:

-• Make your own shampoo, and use the old (clean) lotion bottle as a dispenser.
+13. Make your own shampoo and use the old (clean) lotion bottle as a dispenser.

-• Make your own foaming hand soap, and use the (old) clean lotion bottle as a dispenser.
+14. Make your own foaming hand soap and use the (old) clean lotion bottle as a dispenser.

-• Make your own homemade body wash, and use the old (clean) plastic lotion bottle as a dispenser.
-Try this formula: Mix together a 1/4 cup full fat coconut milk with 1/3 cup liquid Castile soap.
+15. Make your own homemade body wash and use the old (clean) plastic lotion bottle as a dispenser.
+Try this formula: Mix together a ¼ cup full-fat coconut milk with 1/3 cup liquid Castile soap.
 Add a few drops of essential oil for a wonderful scent!

-Note: remember to clearly label when you reuse a bottle for something other than its original purpose.
+Note: remember to clearly label the new contents when you reuse a bottle for something other than its original purpose.

 The next time you see dryer sheets on sale, stock up on them as dryer sheets have many alternative uses other than a substitute for liquid fabric softener:

-• Dryer sheets work great at keeping your drawers fresh smelling.
-Simply rip off a dryer sheet and place in the drawer.
+16. Dryer sheets work great at keeping your drawers fresh smelling.
+Simply rip off a dryer sheet and place it in the drawer.
 A dryer sheer works the same way for smelly shoes and sneakers.
 Just insert a dryer sheet inside each shoe to freshen them up in between wear!

-• You can also dust with a dryer sheet as well as remove pet hair from furniture.
+19. You can also dust with a dryer sheet as well as remove pet hair from furniture.
 It can be a better solution than a lint brush!

-• Wipe a dryer sheet over hair or clothing to quickly eliminate frustrating static.
+20. Wipe a dryer sheet over your computer screen to remove static.

 What other household hacks do you have for these products?